-Article 2-Identity card for permanent civilian medical and religious personnel
+Article 1-Identity card for permanent civilian medical and religious personnel

-1. The identity card for permanent civilian medical and religious personnel referred to in Article 18, paragraph 3, of the Protocol should:

-- (a) bear the distinctive emblem and be of such size that it can be carried in the pocket; - (b) be as durable as practicable; - (c) be worded in the national or official language and, in addition and when appropriate, in the local language of the region concerned; - (d) mention the name, the date of birth (or, if that date is not available, the age at the time of issue) and the identity number, if any, of the holder; - (e) state in what capacity the holder is entitled to the protection of the Conventions and of the Protocol; - (f) bear the photograph of the holder as well as his signature or his thumbprint, or both; - (g) bear the stamp and signature of the competent authority; - (h) state the date of issue and date of expiry of the card; - (i) indicate, whenever possible, the holder's blood group, on the reverse side of the card.

-2. The identity card shall be uniform throughout the territory of each High Contracting Party and, as far as possible, of the same type for all Parties to the conflict.
-The Parties to the conflict may be guided by the single-language model shown in Figure 1.
+- 1. The identity card for permanent civilian medical and religious personnel referred to in Article 18, paragraph 3, of the Protocol should: - (a) bear the distinctive emblem and be of such size that it can be carried in the pocket; - (b) be as durable as practicable; - (c) be worded in the national or official language (and may in addition be worded in other languages); - (d) mention the name, the date of birth (or, if that date is not available, the age at the time of issue) and the identity number, if any, of the holder; - (e) state in what capacity the holder is entitled to the protection of the Conventions and of the Protocol; - (f) bear the photograph of the holder as well as his signature or his thumbprint, or both; - (g) bear the stamp and signature of the competent authority; - (h) state the date of issue and date of expiry of the card. - 2.
+The identity card shall be uniform throughout the territory of each High Contracting Party and, as far as possible, of the same type for all parties to the conflict.
+The Parties to the conflict may be guided by the single-languange model shown in Figure 1.
 At the outbreak of hostilities, they shall transmit to each other a specimen of the model they are using, if such model differs from that shown in Figure 1.
-The identity card shall be made out, if possible, in duplicate, one copy being kept by the issuing authority, which should maintain control of the cards which it has issued.

-3. In no circumstances may permanent civilian medical and religious personnel be deprived of their identity cards.
+The identity card shall be made out, if possible, in duplicate, one copy being kept by the issuing authority, which should maintain control of the cards which it has issued. - 3.
+In no circumstances may permanent civilian medical and religious personnel be deprived of their identity cards.
 In the event of the loss of a card, they shall be entitled to obtain a duplicate copy.